5 Steps to Creating Your Own Home Compost

 Most plant-based food scraps and organic materials can go into your compost (even dryer lint!).
 For a more complete list of what can and cannot go in your compost, see below.

 Your compost should have a mix of what we call “greens and browns” which will help with aeration and moisture levels.
 Green compost ingredients are wet and nitrogen rich - things like fruit peels, fresh cut grass, and tea bags.
 Brown compost ingredients are dry and carbon rich - things like dried grass, newspapers, and cardboard.
 See a longer list of greens and browns below.
 The nitrogen allows for microbial growth (the most important component for biodegradation) and the carbon allows for water and air flow which lets the microorganisms do their thing.
 Alternating layers of browns and greens will keep those dreaded smells from filling your home, and keep your compost healthy.
-You should aim for a 2:1 ratio of green to brown ingredients, but it doesn’t need to be perfect!
+You should aim for a 3:1 ratio of brown to green ingredients, but it doesn’t need to be perfect!

 3. Transport your compost